gbif/pipelines/livingatlas/README.md

 ## Integration Tests

-Integration tests are supported using docker containers for running the required services.
+Tests follow the GBIF/failsafe/surefire convention.
+All integration tests have a suffix of "IT".
+All junit tests are ran with `mvn package` and integration tests are ran with `mvn verify`.

+`mvn verify` will start the docker containers in the `pre-integration-test` phase, and shut them down in the `post-integration-test` phase.

-To start the required containers, install Docker Desktop](https://www.docker.com/products/docker-desktop) and run the following:
+To start the required containers for local development purposes, install Docker Desktop](https://www.docker.com/products/docker-desktop) and run the following:

 ```
 mvn docker:start